These are the terms and conditions on which Leeds Trinity University (“we” or “us”) supply services to you.

 2.1.1 the course, tuition, assessment and other related services we will provide to you (the "Services");

-2.1.2 details about the tuition fees payable by you for the duration of the course (the "Tuition Fees");
+2.1.2 details about any fees payable by you for the duration of the course (the "Tuition Fees");

 2.1.3 details of any other additional costs which you may need to pay in connection with your course (for example fees for field trips or other activities which you will be required to undertake as part of your course) (the "Additional Fees") (collectively the Tuition Fees and Additional Fees shall be referred to in these Terms and Conditions as the "Fees");